Kevin-Kuruvilla/MessageDecoderApp/README.md

 # MessageDecoderApp

 ## Overview
-MessageDecoderApp is a sophisticated tool for encrypting and decrypting messages.
+MessageDecoderApp is a tool for quickly encrypting and decrypting messages.
 It employs novel NLP and cryptography techniques to detect patterns in encrypted text and accurately decrypts them.

 ## Features
 - **Encryption & Decryption**: Utilize the Caesar Cipher and Vigenere Cipher for secure message handling.